raff17/Stretch_Expressive_Eyes/README.md

 This is a custom LED eye module design for the Hello-Robo RE2.
-This Eye module displays different emotions (sad, angry, happy, confused, and normal (staring)) and can gaze utilizing the tilt-pan camera located on the robot.
+This Eye module displays different emotions (sad, angry, happy, confuse, and normal (staring)) and can gaze utilizing the tilt-pan camera located on the robot.

 ![Eyes_expressions gaze1-3](https://github.com/user-attachments/assets/1a81e5c7-6dae-4575-aa92-3ec6ed713f14)